tstrembu/violin-mastery-quest/README.md

 Optimized for **iPhone/iPad Safari** and works as a **PWA** (Add to Home Screen).

 **Who it’s for**
-- 🎻 Serious young violinists building theory + technique literacy
+- 🎻 Violinists who want to understand theory + technique literacy without all of the pain associated with it
 - 👩‍🏫 Teachers who want structured between-lesson drills and inspectable learning data
 - 👨‍👩‍👧‍👦 Parents supporting practice goals with clear feedback and trends
-- 🎼 Self-motivated students who like stats, streaks, and measurable progress
+- 🎼 Anyone who like stats, streaks, and measurable progress so they can see their knowledge grow!

 ---